As a homeowner for 20+ years, Chris has performed tons of home repairs and DIY projects - and dropped tons of F-bombs in the process.

-Depending on what part of the country you live in and how many people you have in your home, your usage and costs may vary.
+Your usage and costs may vary depending on what part of the country you live in and how many people you have in your home.

 But for many families in the United States, paying the electric bill every month can be a real challenge.
-So if you're looking for some easy ways to save money on electricity in your home, keep reading.
+So if you're looking for an in-depth article packed with easy ways to save money on electricity in your home, keep reading.

-- how to save electricity in the winter
+- how to save electricity in the winter, and

 How to Lower Your Electric Bill for Free

-There are many products you can invest in to lower your energy costs, but if you’re tight on money and simply want to lower your electric bill without buying anything, then the best way to start is by reducing waste.
+You can invest in many products to lower your energy costs, but if you’re tight on money and simply want to lower your electric bill without buying anything, then the best way to start is by reducing waste.
 So let’s start out with some free ways to reduce your utility bill.

 1. Shut Off Lights and Electronics When Leaving a Room

-I don’t know about you guys, but when I was a kid my parents burned it into my brain to always turn off the lights there at the light switch when I leave a room -- along with the TV or radio -- even if I was planning to come right back after a couple minutes.
+I don’t know about you guys, but when I was a kid, my parents burned it into my brain to always turn off the lights there at the light switch when I leave a room—along with the TV or radio—even if I was planning to come right back after a couple of minutes.

-That one simple, frugal habit has stuck with me over the years and has probably saved me hundreds of dollars in electricity costs over the course or my lifetime.
+That one simple, frugal habit has stuck with me over the years and has probably saved me hundreds of dollars in electricity costs over the course of my lifetime.